China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 In a statement, Weibo claimed the accounts of Liang Xiaowen and other Chinese feminists were removed after the platform received complaints from users regarding posts containing "illegal and harmful information."

-Weibo reiterated that it is an open platform, which can tolerate different opinions.
-However, it stressed that users shouldn't incite antagonism between groups or promote a boycott culture.
+Weibo reiterated that it is an open platform, which tolerates different opinions.
+However, it stressed that users should not incite antagonism between groups or promote a boycott culture.

-Lu Pin, a prominent Chinese feminist activist, has also been targeted by the latest crackdown.
+Lu Pin, a prominent Chinese feminist, has also been targeted by the latest crackdown.

-She said that while it's hard to determine whether their accounts were removed because of orders from Beijing, it is clear that there are no feminist-friendly social media platforms in China.
+She said that while it is hard to determine whether their accounts were removed because of orders from Beijing, it is clear that there are no feminist-friendly social media platforms in China.

 "Even though these social media platforms' operations and revenues rely heavily on female users, they still keep cracking down on feminist perspectives and discussions," Lu told DW.